Qiskit/qiskit/docs/migration_guides/qi_migration.rst

     **a.
 Using the Reference Primitives**

-    Basic statevector simulation based on the :class:`qiskit.quantum_info.Statevector` class.
+    Basic simulation implemented using the :mod:`qiskit.quantum_info` module.
 If shots are specified, the results will include shot noise.
 Please note that the resulting quasi-probability distribution does not use bitstrings but **integers** to identify the states.